 "Love is not an accomplishment, yet to lack it still somehow feels like failure."

-She ends having a one-night stand with her close friend Neil.
+She ends up having a one-night stand with her close friend Neil.
 Afterwards, she finds herself head over heels for him.
 The problem is, he doesn’t feel the same.
 Shortly after, Neil meets the woman he would go on to marry.

 This sends Alison on her own downward spiral.
 She alienates herself from her friends (with whom she had a very shallow relationship anyway), she begins treating dating and hooking up as a form of self-harm (which explains why she sleeps with the Feminist), and she buys a pet raven in order to have a unique identity (which she does no research on and eventually sends her to the hospital).